syncfusion-content/javascript-docs/js/ReportViewer/Printing.md

     </script>
 {% endhighlight %}

-N> The values set in margin property is considered as inches input.
+N> The values set in the margin property is considered as inches input.

 ## Set page height and width
-To set height and width values to the report page setup use the property [`height`](../api/ejreportviewer#members:pagesettings-height), [`width`](../api/ejreportviewer#members:pagesettings-width) properties.
+To set height and width values to the report page setup, use the [`height`](../api/ejreportviewer#members:pagesettings-height), and [`width`](../api/ejreportviewer#members:pagesettings-width) properties.

 {% highlight javascript %}
     <script type="text/javascript">